Cyphle/langgraph-training/README.md

 # Reflection agent
-This is a project from LangGraph training.
+This is a project from LangGraph training of Eden Marco.